marrold/terraform-rfc2136-dns-yaml/README.md

 - Due to the abstraction layer between Terraform and the yaml files, errors may be difficult to troubleshoot.
 - The module assumes all zones share the same server and authentication keys.
 If you have multiple servers and/or keys you'll need to use the module multiple times with a different provider for each.
-- I've only tested the module on Terraform version 0.15.5
+- I've only tested the module on Terraform version 0.15.5 and version 3.2.1 of the DNS Provider.
 ## Usage

 ## Importing the Module